 \subsection{Face homology}

-Though the diffeomorphism classes of $n$-polychains in a topological space $X$ may be added and multiplied by elements of $\kk$, they do not form a module because the distributivity relation $(k+l) \calK\cong k\calK \sqcup \l\calK$ fails.
+The diffeomorphism classes of $n$-polychains in~$X$ may be added and multiplied by elements of $\kk$, but do not form a module because the distributivity relation $(k+l) \calK\cong k\calK \sqcup \l\calK$ fails.
 Also, it is natural to throw in relations identifying $\calK$ with $ \red(\calK) $ for all $\calK$.
-Quotienting the set of diffeomorphism classes of $n$-polychains in $X$ by all these relations, we obtain the \emph{$\kk$-module of $n$-polychains} in $X$.
+Quotienting the set of diffeomorphism classes of $n$-polychains in $X$ by the relations of these two types, we obtain the \emph{$\kk$-module of $n$-polychains} in $X$.
 These modules together with the boundary maps induced by $\partial$ form the \emph{face chain complex} of~$X$ whose homology is the \emph{face homology} of~$X$.
-However, for the purposes of this paper, we prefer the following more direct definition of face homology.
+However, we prefer the following more direct definition of face homology.

 We say that $n$-polychains $\calK_1$ and $\calK_2$ in $X$ are \emph{homologous}, and write $\calK_1\simeq \calK_2$, if there exist $(n+1)$-polychains $\calL_1,\calL_2$ in $X$ such that Clearly, the homology relation $\simeq $ is an equivalence relation (weaker than the diffeomorphism relation $\cong$).
 The homology class of an $n$-polychain $\calK$ in $X$ is denoted by $\lb \calK \rb$.
 Note that $\lb \calK \rb=\lb \red(\calK) \rb$.
 If $\calK_1$ and $\calK_2$ are homologous, then $\partial^r \calK_1 \cong \partial^r \calK_2$.